 Lulu is the younger of Milla Handley’s two daughters.
 She and her sister Megan grew up on the Handley Estate, riding the bus to the winery after school every day.
-When she was a child, Handley’s vineyard and gardens were Lulu’s playground.
-After graduating from Anderson Valley High School, she moved to the San Francisco Bay Area where she studied Rhetoric at UC Berkeley, and worked part time at Chez Panisse.
-Lulu loved being part of the urban food community but it was the rural country that called to her, so Lulu traveled to Galicia, Spain, where she apprenticed in the cellar at Do Ferreiro Winery.
-Working crush alongside the multigenerational team, she learned about making and appreciating the Spanish variety Albariño.
+When she was a child, the Handley vineyard and gardens were Lulu’s playground.
+While she studied Rhetoric at UC Berkeley, she cultivated a deep love of agriculture and ecology.
+After graduating, Lulu traveled to Peru to learn from traditional subsistence farmers in the Andean altiplano, and then to Galicia, Spain to apprentice in the cellar at Do Ferreiro Winery and learn about the beauty of old vine Albariño.

 Randy has lived in Anderson Valley since 1998 with his wife Gina and their three sons, Paul, Owen, and Finn.
 His winemaking career began as assistant winemaker at Fieldstone in Alexander Valley.
 Before long, the opportunities and rural beauty of Anderson Valley led him to a harvest-time job with Navarro Vineyards and as winemaker at Philo Ridge Winery during its startup years.
 In 2004 Randy jumped at the opportunity to join Handley as our Cellar Master.